A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Introduction

 Here, we describe a novel approach to solving systems of equations that combines some of the strengths of the HHL and VQLS approaches.
 Like HHL, our approach does not require a variational optimization loop.
 Therefore, it can reliably solve the system of equations, modulo sampling and hardware noise.
-Like VQLS, our approach is built on a foundation of simple quantum algorithms -- the Hadamard test (in some cases, it could be the swap test).
+Like VQLS, our approach is built on a foundation of simple quantum algorithms like the Hadamard test or, in some cases, the swap test.
 Therefore, it can be applied in the near term.
-Our approach is based on the Woodbury matrix identity, which gives a formula for the inverse of a matrix that is a low-rank modification of an easily invertible matrix.
-So, while it has some of the strengths of HHL and VQLS without some of the more serious drawbacks, it is limited to the Woodbury niche.
+Our approach is based on the Woodbury matrix identity \cite{woodbury1950inverting,woodbury1949stability,guttman1946enlargement,hager1989updating}, which gives a formula for the inverse of a matrix that is a low-rank modification of an easily invertible matrix.
+So, while it has some of the strengths of HHL and VQLS without some of the more serious drawbacks, it is limited to applications that can be specified with the Woodbury identity's form.

-The Woodbury matrix identity, while niche, does have important applications \cite{hager1989updating}.
-For example, it is used in uncertainty quantification as part of the Kalman filter \cite{mandel2006efficient}, in geophysical imaging \cite{lin2018efficient}, to improve deep generative flows in machine learning \cite{lu2020woodbury}, and in the commonly used Broyden-Fletcher-Goldfarb-Shanno optimization algorithm \cite{fletcher2013practical} as well as variants like the limited memory Broyden-Fletcher-Goldfarb-Shanno algorithm \cite{byrd1995limited}.
+Fortunately, this admitted limitation includes several important applications \cite{hager1989updating}.
+For example, it is used in uncertainty quantification as part of the Kalman filter \cite{mandel2006efficient}, in geophysical imaging \cite{lin2018efficient}, to improve deep generative flows in machine learning \cite{lu2020woodbury}, and in the oft-used Broyden-Fletcher-Goldfarb-Shanno optimization algorithm \cite{fletcher2013practical}, as well as variants like the limited memory Broyden-Fletcher-Goldfarb-Shanno algorithm \cite{byrd1995limited}.
 The remainder of this manuscript discusses how algorithms based on the Woodbury matrix identity can be implemented on a quantum computer and tests the approach on quantum computing hardware.